Richie-Nature/tea-setup-rubrics/README.md

 ### Install VS Code

-[Click on this link](https://code.visualstudio.com/download), choose the installer for your machine and follow the instructions the it gives.
+[Click on this link](https://code.visualstudio.com/download), choose the installer for your machine and follow the instructions it gives.

 ### Extensions